 $ cd //MACHINENAME/c$/inetpub/Git/hugo-repo $ git init --bare

-Go to the repo folder and open the hooks folder and create a text file called post-received (do not put any file extension) and edit it with the following code:
+- Go to the repo folder and open the hooks folder and create a new text file called post-receive (do not put any file extension) and edit it with the following code:

 #!/bin/bash git --work-tree=//MACHINENAME/c$/inetpub/wwwroot --git-dir=//MACHINENAME/c$/inetpub/Git/hugo-repo checkout -f